School Doctoral Program

 The online application requires three letter writers to electronically submit their letters to your application portal.
 You will need to provide their email addresses within your application in order for the system to automatically reach out to them.
 Please complete the top portion of the Letter of Recommendation Form and have your letter writers submit this form with their letter of recommendation.

-GRE Scores WILL be required for the 2022-2023 application year.
-Request that the Educational Testing Service (ETS) send an official copy of your GRE Score Report to the Department of Psychology, Central Michigan University, Sloan Hall 139, Mt.
+GRE Scores are required.
+Request that the Educational Testing Service (ETS) send an official copy of your GRE Score Report to the Department of Psychology, Central Michigan University, Sloan Hall 101, Mt.
 Pleasant, Michigan 48859.
 The code for Central Michigan University is 1106; the School Psychology Program Code number is 3406.

 State of Michigan Certification: